First Attempts at Furniture Restoration

 After doing the table, I got excited about trying other pieces.
 I found this vintage chair at a yard sale for $5.
 I'm guessing it's between 50 and 70 years old.
 The seat had been reupholstered with thick vinyl.

-I made enough of the paint to cover the chair and a shelf that I bought at Hobby Lobby.
+I made enough of the paint to cover the chair and a shelf.

 At Walmart, I bought a "far quarter" fabric square in a coordinating color.